 Glass Bead Necklace

-This necklace is crafted from handblown furnace-pulled glass beads by Cedar Creek Gallery studio artist Lisa Oakley.
-The necklace chain measures 20" long.
+These necklaces are crafted from handblown furnace-pulled glass beads by Cedar Creek Gallery studio artist Lisa Oakley.
+The necklaces measure approximately 20" long.

 Lisa gathers molten glass on the end of a long pipe, adds colored glass in layers, and then blows air through the center of the entire long bead, creating the hole.
 In what is part of a long and exacting process, each bead must be cooled, cut, and polished before Lisa even begins combining the differently shaped and colored beads into the beautiful jewelry she creates.

-- As with all handcrafted jewelry, no two necklaces are exactly alike.
-Expect to find slight variations in size, color, and design
+- As with all handcrafted jewelry, no two bracelets are exactly alike.
+Expect to find slight variations in size, color, and design.